eccelerators/SimStm/README.rst

  var bvar 0b011
  var cvar 3

-| Declare and define a variable with ID and initial hex, binary, or
-  decimal unsigned 32-bit integer value.
+The ``var`` instruction declares and define a variable with ID and initial hex, binary, or decimal unsigned 32-bit integer value.

-| It isn’t possible to initialize a variable by referencing another
-  variable or constant yet.
+It **isn’t possible** to initialize a variable by referencing another variable or constant yet.
 The ``equ`` instruction must be used within a procedure for this purpose.

 Array
 ^^^^^

 .. code-block:: none

- var barray 16
+ barray 16

-| Declare an array with ID and an unsigned 32-bit integer length.
+The ``array`` instruction declares an array with ID and an unsigned 32-bit integer length.

-| Only arrays with one dimension are possible; the length must be fixed.
+Only arrays with one dimension are possible; the length must be fixed.

 File
 ^^^^